 Today I am going to answer a question that comes up frequently on service calls I make.
-Usually upon entering a house the first thing I ask is, “Okay, could you please show me where the furnace is…the air conditioner…the thermostat…and the air filter…” Believe it or not, some people do not know where their air filter is.
+Usually, upon entering a house the first thing I ask is, “can you please show me where the furnace is…the air conditioner…the thermostat…and the air filter…?”
+Believe it or not, some people do not know where their air filter is.
 Sometimes this is because they just bought the house or just don’t know the filter is supposed to be changed.
 The single most important thing a homeowner can do to protect their heating and air conditioning system is to change or clean their filters when they are not perfectly white, or new anymore.

 I know it’s because I am an HVAC technician, but as I walk past my filter in the hallway, I’m always checking to see how clean it is.